 Where Ancient Traditions Marry Modern Elegance

 After finishing a late breakfast we drive about half an hour into the heart of Alto Adige’s winegrowing region — breezing past tempting photo opps and idyllic hillside towns along the South Tyrolean Wine Road (Weinstrasse).
-We eventually arrive at Tramin, an adorably ancient-looking village that’s home to the Elena Walch estate.
+We eventually arrive at Tramin — a wine village seemingly lost in time and home to the Elena Walch estate.

 We park and meander through Tramin’s winding passageways toward the winery.
 The village peacefully invites you into the past.
 And if we were here on any other day I would have likely let its seductive stillness transport me.
 I make mental notes on sights to revisit later.